-- To avoid damage, the safe working load of the two-stage permanently attached I.V. pole is 40 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures. - Do not use the I.V. pole as a push/pull device because equipment damage could occur.
+- To avoid damage, the safe working load of the two-stage permanently attached I.V. pole is 40 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures.

+Note: The I.V. pole may be used as a push/pull device.

-OPERATING THE THREE-STAGE PERMANENTLY ATTACHED I.V.
+OPERATING THE OPTIONAL THREE-STAGE PERMANENTLY ATTACHED I.V.
 POLE

-Note: The three-stage permanently attached I.V. pole is an option and may have been installed at either the head, foot or both ends of the stretcher.
+Note: The three-stage permanently attached I.V. pole may have been installed at either the head, foot, or both ends of the stretcher.
 The choice was made at the time that the stretcher was purchased.